oimodeler/oimodeler/docs/source/examples.rst

     wls=np.transpose(np.tile(wl,(nB,1))).flatten()
     spf=Bs/wls

 Unlike in the previous example with the grey data, we create a 2D-array for the spatial frequencies of ``nB`` baselines by ``nwl`` wavelengths.
 The wavlength vector is tiled itself to have the same length as the spatial frequency vector.
+Finally, we flatten the vector to be passed to the getComplexCoherentFlux method.

 Let's create our first chromatic components.
 Chromaticity can added to grey Fourier-based model by using the oimInterpWl when creating a new component.